Programme TMSSA

 Degree Awarded

-• First semester: Pay as soon as you receive your invoice, and no later than the deadline stated on it.
-This ensures enough processing time for your residence permit application.
+Tuition fees are paid in two 75,000 SEK instalments each academic year.
+The first payment should be made as soon as possible after you receive your invoice and no later than the deadline on the invoice.
+This allows reasonable processing time for a residence permit application.

-If you apply on time and are admitted to the Solar Energy Engineering programme as your first-choice programme on UniversityAdmissions.se, you are eligible for a one-time scholarship of 5,000 SEK.
-This amount will be deducted from your first semester tuition fee, provided that you also apply for the scholarship no later than February 15th.
+If you apply on time and are admitted to this programme as your first choice on UniversityAdmissions.se, you are eligible for a one-time scholarship of 5,000 SEK.
+This amount is deducted from your first-semester tuition fee, provided you also apply for the scholarship no later than 15 February (autumn intake).

 Academic Excellence Scholarship